- About GiveWell

 Broadly, the value of GiveWell is a product of the following:

-- How much money we influence, directly or indirectly, with our research.
+- How many donations we influence, directly or indirectly, with our research.

 - How much value our research adds (i.e., how much more effective a donation is when informed by our research).